 Inmiddle of Bangkok's center, Lumphini Park is a large green lung, a refuge from the hectic and traffic of the city.
 The name reminds to the birthplace of Buddha in Nepal.
 Other spellings are Lumpini or Lumpinee.
 The Thais call the park Suan Lumphini, short Suan Lum.

 Dominating in the park are above all the bigger lakes.
 They create already a nice microclimate, cooling down the tropical heat a bit.
-About 2.5km plastered trails lead through the park in total, on which vehicles are prohibited.
+About 2.5km plastered trails lead through the park in total, on which common motorized vehicles are prohibited.
 No blasted cars in the park.
 There is plenty of short cut lawn and a couple of buildings and trees.
 The park is surrounded by a wall with heavy, metal gates; it's open from the early mornings to the late evenings.
 The whole park area comprises of 576,000km2.

 Lumphini Park may have been the model for the establishment of many such parks all over in Thailand's cities and towns.
-It's always a highlight in any Thai place to visit the local park and having a rest from the din, stress an pollution of the modern cities.
+It's always a highlight in any Thai place to visit the local park and having a rest from the din, stress and pollution of the modern cities.

 Siam Square and Rattanakosin Island are two central, but complementary parts of Bangkok.
 While Rattanakosin is the historical and cultural center of the city, Siam Square is the modern, commercial center.
 The history of this city part goes not further back than to the mid 1960s, when Chulalongkorn University started to rent or sell real estate to gain an income from it.
 A boom started in the 1970s and continued over the next decades.
 Siam Square grew up and is now symbolizing that Thailand is a newly industrialized country with all the 'postmodern' madness what is coming with that.